RadicalImaging/Static-DICOMWeb/README.md

 That will result in an instance running on port 25080 for dicomweb, and DIMSE services on 25104.

+## Deployment to AWS
+There are deployment scripts in src/s3-deploy which will create an S3 bucket for DICOMweb and optionally for OHIF as well.

 # Using Static DICOMweb

 * [Convert DICOM Part 10 to/from DICOMweb](./packages/static-wado-creator/README.md)